alexa-games/skill-flow-builder/docs/basic-skill-flow-builder-syntax/README.md

 the door if the player has the skeleton key and has also talked to the wizard.
 In the example, you must set both flags for the statement to be `true`.

-The following example shows how to apply `or`.
+If you want to check if the player is able open the door or talked to the wizard use `or`.
+In this next example, either flags can be set for the statement to be `true`.
 ```
 *then
     if skeletonkey or talked_to_wizard {
         -> open door
     }
 ```

-You might want to use this if you intend the player to open the door if the player has the skeleton key or has talked to the wizard, or both.

 ### Set and use variables